 8. Post go-live challenges

 If you think it’s all over after go-live then I’m sorry to disappoint you!
 Check in with your technical people and stakeholder contacts to get a true picture of how things are working, and what practical concerns or bugs are cropping up.
-Are there any fresh training gaps becoming obvious?
+Think about: